ViewComponent/view_component/README.md

 ### Can I use other templating languages besides ERB?

 Yes.
-This gem is tested against ERB, Haml, and Slim, but it should support most Rails template handlers.
+ViewComponent is tested against ERB, Haml, and Slim, but it should support most Rails template handlers.

-### What happened to inline templates?

-Inline templates have been removed (for now) due to concerns raised by [@soutaro](https://github.com/soutaro) regarding compatibility with the type systems being developed for Ruby 3.

 ### Isn't this just like X library?

-`ViewComponent` is far from a novel idea!
+ViewComponent is far from a novel idea!
 Popular implementations of view components in Ruby include, but are not limited to:

 - [trailblazer/cells](https://github.com/trailblazer/cells)
 - [dry-rb/dry-view](https://github.com/dry-rb/dry-view)